Unleash/helm-charts/charts/unleash-proxy/README.md

 - **High performance** - a single proxy instance can handle thousands req/s, and can be horizontally scaled.
 - **Privacy for end-users** - Your end users are not exposed to the unleash API and can be hosted by you This ensures no user data (userId, IPs, etc) is shared.
-- **Secure** - It is controlled by you, and can hosted on your domain.
+- **Secure** - It is controlled by you, and can be hosted on your domain.
 In addition no feature toggle configuration is shared with the user, only evaluated toggles.

 You can read more about [the proxy in our documentation](https://docs.getunleash.io/sdks/unleash-proxy)